blakegearin/old-school-youtube-player/README.md

 Unlike other solutions, this does not rely on JavaScript and **should continue to work** after YouTube removes the old player entirely.
 However, if YouTube makes significant changes to their player, like deprecating or combining elements, this userstyle does aim to fill those gaps.
 So it will not be a perfect recreation forever, but it will retain the same look and feel as long as possible within the given constraints of CSS.

+**Note:** The settings menu is not modified by this userstyle.
+It's considered outside the scope of this project due to it being a separate, pop-up element and prone to changes video to video and over time by YouTube.

 ## Background

 In 2025, YouTube began A/B testing new updates for their player to better support AR/VR devices.
 In October, YouTube began a [full rollout](https://support.google.com/youtube/thread/380540176) with no visual option to revert.